vmware-archive/spring-cloud-dotnet-discovery/src/Pivotal.Discovery.Client/README.md

 This project contains the Pivotal Discovery Client.
 This client provides a generalized interface to service registries.

-Currently the client only supports [Spring Cloud Services Eureka Server](http://docs.pivotal.io/spring-cloud-services/service-registry/), but in the not to distant future we will add support Consul as well.
+Currently the client only supports [Spring Cloud Services Eureka Server](http://docs.pivotal.io/spring-cloud-services/service-registry/), but in the future we will add support Consul as well.

 ## Provider Package Name and Feeds